 if the function is passed an anonymous value.

-The compiler runs into problems if void receive(int &value)
+The compiler runs into problems if void receive(int &value) is

-, though.
+replaced by void receive(int value), though.
 When confronted with the

 choice between a value parameter and a reference parameter (either lvalue or